meteor/meteor/content/collections.md

 In this example, from the Todos app, we are doing a few things that are interesting:

 1. We attach the schema to the namespace of `Lists` directly.
-This allows us to check things against the schema of a list directly (rather than via inserting into the DB, see below), such as in a form (see the forms article).
+This allows us to check things against the schema of a list directly (rather than via inserting into the DB, see below), such as in a form (see the [methods article](methods.html)).
 2. We specify that the `name` field of a list must be a string, and must exist.
 3. We specify the `incompleteCount` is a number, which on insertion is set to `0` if not otherwise specified.
 4. We specify that the `userId`, which is optional, must be a string matching an Id regular expression.